Frequently Asked Questions

 Yes.
 Custodians will conduct a deep cleaning of each school nightly using hospital-grade disinfectant that can have a residual effect of up to 24 hours.
 Custodians will also increase the frequency of daytime cleaning of common-touch surfaces including handrails, door handles, etc., using hospital-grade disinfectant.
 Buildings and grounds staff will work to maintain adequate inventory of building cleaning supplies and personal protective equipment, and will regularly inspect ventilation and air handling systems to ensure normal operation.

-DELIVERY OF HYBRID LEARNING
+DELIVERY OF FULLY IN-PERSON LEARNING

 DELIVERY OF FULLY ONLINE LEARNING